- The nutrition facts label gives you information about the nutrients contained in that food.

 - % Daily Value: This value is the percentage of the recommended daily value for a nutrient that you get in one serving.
 A food that has more than 20% of the Daily Value of a micronutrient such as vitamins and minerals is an “excellent” source.

 - Total Fat: Fat is essential for our bodies.
 It keeps us full after meals and helps us absorb certain vitamins.

 - Cholesterol: Cholesterol is a substance found only in animal products.
 Your body needs some cholesterol to make certain hormones and absorb Vitamin D. While cholesterol is found in some foods, our bodies also naturally make it and the levels can depend a lot on genetics.
-Eat foods high in cholesterol in moderation.

 - Total Carbohydrate: Carbohydrates provide your muscles and brain with energy.

 - Dietary Fiber: Helps with digestion and keeps you full between meals.

 - Sugars: Sugar is a quick energy source but can often lead to fatigue later on.
 If a food contains added sugar (aka sugar that is not naturally found in the food), the amount will be listed underneath “sugars.”

 - Examples of added sugars: white sugar, honey, and syrups

 - Examples of naturally occurring sugars: lactose in dairy products, fructose in fruit